-Show your understanding of the standard above by answering two of the three questions below, each in a complete paragraph.
+Show your understanding of the standard above by answering three of the four questions below which must include #4, each in a complete paragraph.
 Incorporate and cite two sources (one source per question) to support your answers.
-You must answer number 4.

 - 1. Why is it important for the teacher to develop appropriate sequencing of learning experiences and provides multiple ways to demonstrate knowledge and skill in the classroom? - 2.
 How should a teacher's understanding of the strengths and needs of individual learners influence his/her planning for instruction? - 3.
 What are evidenced-based instructional strategies?
 Describe three of them for your endorsement area. - 4.
 Discuss your strengths (reinforcements) and weaknesses (refinements) in meeting this standard.